Ontario Liberal budget to include free daycare for preschool children

 The policy was largely devised by Gordon Cleveland, a University of Toronto economist, who called the current daycare regime a "punishing financial burden" for families.
 Cleveland said his research shows that yearly daycare fees for Ontario families, on average, range between $10,000 to $22,000 depending the age of children and where they live.

-The typical family with one child between the age of two and four use more than 23 per cent of their after-tax income to pay for child care, Cleveland explained.
+The typical family with one child between the age of two and four uses more than 23 per cent of its after-tax income to pay for child care, Cleveland explained.

 "Making child care free for preschool children will be transformative for Ontario's families; it will help families balance the demands of work, education and family life, and will dramatically improve affordability, especially for children in low and middle income families," Cleveland said in a statement issued to reporters.

 The Liberals also committed $162.5-million over three years to boost access to licensed care, decrease fees and reduce wait list for parents applying for fee subsidies.
 Furthermore, a Liberal government would introduce a wage grid for early childhood educators to bring their compensation to the level of peers working in the school system.

 Other elements of the plan include funding specifically for First Nations communities and $90-million to continue increasing the number of child care spaces in Ontario.
 In 2016, Wynne pledged to build 100,000 new spots for children under four by 2021.